yakovhaiilo/car-board/README.md

 # Introduction

- MERN stack login register system,
+ MERN stack login register system
- You can also log in with Facebook
- Vehicle page Search option by year and model.
+ You can also log in with Facebook. cars page Search option by year and model.

  # How to run the app?